HellBrick/AsyncCollections/README.md

 AsyncBatchQueue<int> queue = new AsyncBatchQueue<int>( batchSize: 9999, flushPeriod: TimeSpan.FromSeconds( 5 ) );
 queue.Add( 42 );

-IReadOnlyList<int> batch = await queue.TakeAsync();	//	this will asynchronously return a batch of 1 item in 5 seconds
+//	this will asynchronously return a batch of 1 item after the specified flushPeriod has passed IReadOnlyList<int> batch = await queue.TakeAsync();
 ```